-When seated, hamstring leg curls are performed sitting on a machine with a curved roller pad to fit the shape of the buttocks.
+When seated, hamstring leg curls are performed on a machine with a curved roller pad to fit the shape of the buttocks.
 It can also target the gluteal muscles.

 The seated hamstring leg curl is used for resistance training to build strength and develop bulk in the hamstrings or as a rehabilitation exercise for athletes with knee injuries such as a torn meniscus, ACL (anterior cruciate ligament), MCL (medial collateral ligament), or other knee injuries.
-In physical therapy settings, therapists use the seated hamstring leg curls for lower back pain and sciatica.
+In physical therapy, therapists use the seated hamstring leg curls for lower back pain and sciatica.
 The seated hamstring leg curl is not a weight-bearing exercise since one sits on the machine while performing it.

 How to perform the hamstring leg curls exercise